 HelpServ came next.
 It originally contained the help files for the ircII client.
 For ircII, you didn't necessarily get the help files with the program as they were a separate package.
 Therefore, the original idea was to have a bot with the help files so you could also have the network's own help texts there.

 So we are all set now!
 "Oh, oh! guess what, I really need to tell my friend something as soon as he gets on line, but I may not be here then."
 Ok, why not create a service through which we could leave a message for another user.
 "Great!
 What should it be called?"
 And so everyone starts giving ideas.....
 NoteServ, MsgServ, finally Lefler's mom came up with MemoServ and everyone liked it, so that was it.

 Lefler then was the one assigned to code MemoServ.
-JoelKatz maintained that code after that, made a few improvements, got rid of a lot of bugs and made Services cope with the increasing number of users, until a rewrite by taz.
-Services are being developed and maintained by MSofty.
+Aetobatus maintained the services code after that and later JoelKatz joined as well and made a few improvements, got rid of a lot of bugs and made Services cope with the increasing number of users, until a rewrite by taz.
+Services are being developed and maintained by MSofty, Kobi_S, skill and xPsycho..

 Ever since then, Services have been an integral part of DALnet.
 They have been modified on occasion, depending on the changing needs of the network, and with time, new services have been added as well.

 DALnet has come a long way to become one of the largest networks and the only large one with Services.
 It has always considered the well being of its users as its "prime directive".
 This ideology has led to the development of help systems on and off line for users who need it; (mailing lists, channels, websites and documents).

 The existence of DALnet relies solidly on the good will of other.
 The bandwidth used for each server is donated as a service for the Internet community.
 All of DALnet's staff are volunteers who donate their time for the sake of the net and its users.